Foreclosure Process and Laws in Maryland

 Foreclosure Procedures in Maryland

-The lender officially starts the foreclosure by filing an Order to Docket with the court and serving a copy to you, along with other foreclosure papers—like a form to request foreclosure mediation if you haven't already participated in that process.
+The lender officially starts the foreclosure by filing an Order to Docket with the court and serving a copy to you, along with other foreclosure papers, such as a form to request foreclosure mediation if you haven’t already participated in that process.
 (If you went through mediation before the foreclosure starts, then it isn't available after the foreclosure starts, except as otherwise provided in a prefile mediation agreement.)
-If you participate in mediation, but the process isn't successful, the lender can schedule the foreclosure sale no sooner than 15 days after mediation.
-(Maryland Rules 14-209, Md.
-Code Ann., Real Prop. § 7-105.1).
-Also, the lender has to:

 • publish a notice of sale in a newspaper for three weeks and

 • mail notice about the sale to you between ten and 30 days before the sale occurs.
 (Md.
-Code Ann., Real Prop. § 7-105.1, Maryland Rules 14-210).
+Code, Real Prop. § 7-105.1, Md.
+Rule 14-210 (2025).)

 The sale is an auction, open to all bidders.
 At the sale, the lender usually makes a bid on the property using a "credit bid" rather than bidding cash.
-With a credit bid, the lender gets a credit up to the amount of the borrower's debt.
-Sometimes the lender bids the full amount of the debt; sometimes, it bids less.
+With a credit bid, the lender gets a credit up to the amount of the borrower’s debt.
+Sometimes, the lender bids the full amount of the debt; sometimes, it bids less.
 The highest bidder at the sale becomes the new owner of the property.

-Deficiency Judgment Following the Sale in Maryland
+Deficiency Judgment Following a Foreclosure Sale in Maryland

 Sometimes, a foreclosure sale doesn’t bring in enough money to pay off the full amount owed on the loan.
 The difference between the sale price and the total debt is called a “deficiency balance.”
 Many states allow the lender to get a personal judgment, called a “deficiency judgment,” for this amount against the borrower.